rails/rails/guides/source/caching_with_rails.md

 Sometimes you need to cache a particular value or query result instead of caching view fragments.
 Rails' caching mechanism works great for storing any serializable information.

 The most efficient way to implement low-level caching is using the `Rails.cache.fetch` method.
-This method does both reading and writing to the cache.
-When passed only a single argument, the key is fetched and value from the cache is returned.
-If a block is passed, that block will be executed in the event of a cache miss.
-The return value of the block will be written to the cache under the given cache key, and that return value will be returned.
-In case of cache hit, the cached value will be returned without executing the block.
+This method handles both _reading from_ and _writing to_ the cache.
+When called with a single argument, it fetches and returns the cached value for the given key.
+If a block is passed, the block is executed only on a cache miss.
+The block's return value is written to the cache under the given cache key and returned.
+In case of cache hit, the cached value is returned directly without executing the block.

 Consider the following example.
 An application has a `Product` model with an instance method that looks up the product's price on a competing website.
 The data returned by this method would be perfect for low-level caching: